GLOBAL MARKETS-Setback in U.S. fiscal talks rattles shares, euro

 While the market's slide reflected investors' anxiety, it

-was not large enough to suggest they believed a deal would be
+wasn't a large enough drop to suggest they believed a deal would

 Lehmann, president of JMP Securities, in San Francisco.